Fossil of the year

 Westphalian pleiosaurs

-The ‘Westphalian pleiosaurs’ comprise four genera and represent a globally unique cross-section of an evolutionary path that lasted around 135 million years.
-Pleiosaurs are a classic example of land vertebrates (tetrapods) that subsequently adapted to life in water, as has also happened to varying degrees with some other species such as crocodiles, pangolins, etc. On the other hand, pleiosaurs, with their four fin-like limbs, are evidence of unique innovations.
+The “Westphalian plesiosaurs” comprise four genera and represent a globally unique cross-section of a special evolutionary path among vertebrates that lasted around 135 million years.
+On the one hand, plesiosaurs are a classic example of land vertebrates (tetrapods) that subsequently adapted to life in water, as was also the case with crocodiles, reptiles, some birds, and mammals to varying degrees.
+On the other hand, plesiosaurs display unique innovations.

 Learn more about the Fossil of the Year 2026.